 Demarest is highly praised by clients.
 One client describes the firm’s lawyers as reliable and cost-effective.
 Others highlight their exceptional service, results, creative thinking and availability.
 The complimentary reviews do not end there.
 The firm is very responsive, has the market-leading experience and easily grasps complex structures and problems, according to other in-house counsel that turn here for advice.

 José Diaz and Paulo Coelho da Rocha are credited with enthusiastically leading the firm’s growth over the past five years and continue to innovate to this day.
 Now only Rocha remains as CEO.
-The firm has a five-partner executive committee: Bruno Drago, Celso Xavier, Douglas Mota, Gabriel Kuznietz and Marcelo Inglez.
+Demarest also has a board which includes Douglas Motta, Bruno Drago, Luciana Tornovsky, Lucas Tavares and Guilherme Bechara.
+The firm also has an executive committee.

 Demarest has offices in all of the key Brazilian cities – São Paulo, Rio de Janeiro and Brasília – and a long-standing presence in New York.